Sports Coach Logo Sports Coach Training Principles Fitness Components

-Steve Cochrane looks at how we might incur an injury while participating in our favourite sport.
-These circumstances might allow you to claim compensation for the injury and the steps to take to minimise incurring an injury.
+Steve Cochrane looks at how we might injure ourselves while participating in our favourite sport.
+These circumstances allow you to claim compensation for the injury and the steps to minimise incurring an injury.

-If you injure yourself and it was your fault, or merely an unfortunate accident, then there is nothing else to do but dust yourself down and vow to be more careful in the future.
-If your injury came about as the result of someone else's negligence, however, then you may well be in a position to claim compensation.
+If you injure yourself and it was your fault or merely an unfortunate accident, then there is nothing else to do but dust yourself down and vow to be more careful in the future.
+If your injury resulted from someone else's negligence, however, you may be in a position to claim compensation.
 The negligence in question could take many different forms.
-It might be that the equipment you were using has not been appropriately maintained, the playing surface itself was left in an unsafe condition, or perhaps an opponent launches a challenge that was vindictive and reckless.
-Other contributory factors may well be a coach pushing you too hard or working you without a sufficient warm-up.
-No matter what the individual circumstances are, if someone else has made a mistake that leaves you physically injured, then it is only fair that you should not be the one who has to keep on paying.
+The equipment you were using may not have been appropriately maintained, the playing surface itself was left in an unsafe condition, or an opponent launched a vindictive and reckless challenge.

-If you can demonstrate that someone else was negligent and that this led to your injury, then you may well receive a sum of money.
+You may receive money if you can demonstrate that someone else was negligent and that this led to your injury.
 The actual amount will be calculated based on the type and severity of your injury, plus an amount designed to ensure that you do not end up being out of pocket.
-This means that you will be compensated for expenses such as medical bills, travel costs, and the purchase of medication, as well as an amount to reimburse you for any wages which you have lost.
-The vast majority of sporting injuries are dealt with via a program of treatment which includes a period of rest.
+It means you will be compensated for expenses such as medical bills, travel costs, and medication purchases and an amount to reimburse you for any lost wages.
+Most sporting injuries are dealt with via a treatment program that includes a rest period.
 In many cases, this rest will preclude you from being able to go out and earn a living, and compensation will ensure that you and your family can be provided for until you can work again.

-In terms of preventing injury through negligence, it is vital to check all of the equipment you are using before starting, particularly if you are going to take a bicycle out on the road.
-This also includes monitoring the maintenance of the playing surface you are using and any specialised clothing you have to wear.
+It is vital to check all the equipment you use before starting, especially if you take a bicycle out on the road.
+This includes monitoring the maintenance of the playing surface you are using and any specialised clothing you have to wear.

 Sports injuries can run the gamut from minor twists and sprains to broken bones or severe physical trauma.
 You can never eliminate the risk, mainly when dealing with other people's actions, but you can take the time and trouble to keep yourself as safe as possible.